OnDataEngineering/OnDataEngineeringContent/_tech-categories/analytical-search.md

 All [Apache Solr](/technologies/apache-solr) functionality is available in the open source product.

-Cloudera and Lucidworks are currently two of the leading contributors to Apache Solr, distributing it as part of [CDH](/technologies/cloudera-cdh/) and Lucidworks Fusion (<https://lucidworks.com/>) respectively.
-Lucidworks also provide the version of Solr within [HDP](/technologies/hortonworks-data-platform/) and as an add on for the [MapR Data Platform](/technologies/mapr-converged-data-platform).
+Cloudera and Lucidworks are currently two of the leading contributors to Apache Solr, distributing it as [Cloudera Serach](/technologies/cloudera-search/) (part of [CDH](/technologies/cloudera-cdh/)) and Lucidworks Fusion (<https://lucidworks.com/>) respectively.
+Lucidworks also provide [Hortonworks Data Platform Search](/technologies/hortonworks-data-platform-search/) (the version of Solr within [HDP](/technologies/hortonworks-data-platform/)) and a Solr add on for the [MapR Converged Data Platform](/technologies/mapr-converged-data-platform).

-A range of vendors also provide Apache Solr as a service offering, however these generally focus on traditional search use cases.
+A range of vendors also provide Apache Solr as a service offering, however these generally focus on traditional (non analytical) search use cases.